Courier Newsroom: Reception

-Courier Newsroom was originally owned by ACRONYM; the creation and operation of Courier Newsroom initially raised outrage and ethics questions about ACRONYM and about its financiers, who include billionaires Reid Hoffman and Laurene Powell Jobs.
+Courier Newsroom was originally owned by ACRONYM; the creation and operation of Courier Newsroom initially raised ethics questions about ACRONYM and about its financiers, who include billionaires Reid Hoffman and Laurene Powell Jobs.
+A complaint to the Federal Elections Commission was dismissed and ACRONYM has since dissolved.

 Carrie Brown, director of social journalism at the journalism school at City University of New York, found the targeting of news to swing voters "problematic."
-Gabby Deutch, writing on behalf of NewsGuard, called Courier News a "faux news site" and said while "[u]nlike some sources of partisan disinformation, Courier stories are generally fact-based" its strategy is nevertheless "pumping up moderate Democrats elected to Congress in 2018 in Republican-leaning districts."
-NewsGuard rated the Courier websites as "generally unreliable."
 Vox reported that "the Courier Newsroom launch did raise some eyebrows.
 If this were a Republican operative declaring its strategy like this, a lot of Democrats probably would have criticized it."
+According to OpenSecrets, "websites affiliated with Courier Newsroom that appear to be free-standing local news outlets are actually part of a coordinated effort with deep ties to Democratic political operatives."